Earth Month 2025 Schedule of Events

 Thursday, April 10 | 5:30 PM | Wellbeing Center Room A330 | Hosted by the Office of Wellbeing *Registration highly encouraged

 Participate in this teach-in session meant to understand the connection between climate change and mental health, and combat the negative impacts of climate anxiety.
-During this event, we’ll discuss what climate anxiety is, how it affects us, and how to manage it.
-We’ll also learn why environmental wellbeing is important and practice behaviors and activities for taking care of ourselves and the environment.
+Discuss what climate anxiety is, how it affects us, and how to manage it, and learn why environmental wellbeing is important and practice behaviors and activities for taking care of ourselves and the environment.
 This event is open to all students, faculty, and staff.

 Dinner & Dialogue: Building a Sustainable Future